 'I need to do it in small stages.
 If I just try and live healthily and drink lots of water, the weight loss will come.
 If I lose one or two stone it's not going to be obvious to anybody but I'll feel better in myself.'

-Speaking about her goal Alison said that she'd love to lose nearly half of her weight, saying, 'I'm 20-something stone.
+Speaking about her ultimate goal, Alison said that she'd love to lose nearly half of her weight, saying, 'I'm 20-something stone.
 I'd love to weigh 12 stone, that's the ideal weight for my height - I'm 5ft 9in - but if I got to 15 stone and around a size 14 to 16 I'd be over the moon.'

 Having recently enrolled in a fitness club in Ibiza to try and lose weight Alison says she thinks she's finally been given the push that she needs.
 She enthusiastically explained: 'I would [go back] because actually talk to you about food and why you eat and about emotional eating.